judnich/TupleMarkup/EXAMPLES.md

 ### TML example excerpt from a converted SVG Image file:

+This small part of a larger SVG (XML) file was converted (and formatted) to TML automatically using the included tml-convert translation tool.
+SVG isn't particularly humanly readible, even in TML (though not as bad as XML).

     [svg [version 1.1] [width 1000] [height 1100] [viewBox 0 0 1000 1100] [id svg3089] |
         [defs [id defs3091] |
             [linearGradient [id linearGradient3934] |